ArtPoon/slides/markdown/mimm4750g-epidemics.md

 * A population is divided into compartments that each represent a different state
   * *e.g.*, I = infected, S = susceptible
   * Individuals move from one compartment to another over time to change states.
-  * Individuals within a compartment are indistinguishable from one another.
+  * Individuals within a compartment are indistinguishable from one another ([mass action](https://en.wikipedia.org/wiki/Law_of_mass_action)).
 * Compartmental models are often described by systems of differental equations.

 ---

-# Mass action
+# The SI model

 * Let the total population size be $N=S+I$.
 * Let the number of new infections per unit time is:
 $$\beta N \times \frac{S}{N} \times I = \beta S I$$
-  * $\beta N$ is the number of contacts an individual makes in a unit time (mass action incidence).
+  * $\beta N$ is the number of contacts (potential transmissions) an individual makes in a unit time.
-  * $S/N$ is the probability that they come into contact with a susceptible individual.
+  * $S/N$ is the probability that they come into contact with a susceptible individual, leading to transmission.
   * $I$ is the number of infected individuals.

 ---

-# The SI model
+# The SI model (2)

 * The number of susceptible individuals decays at rate:
 $$\frac{dS}{dt} = -\beta S I$$